-A teacher-founded company, Peace Works Travel is a socially-conscious study abroad program in countries recovering from history.
-Our travelers engage in meaningful experiential adventures designed to foster critical thinking, empathy, and innovative solutions for a more peaceful world.
-Itineraries are supported with standard aligned curriculum and destinations include Vietnam, Cambodia, Laos, Rwanda, Myanmar, Guatemala and Cuba.
+A teacher-founded company, Peace Works Travel is a socially-conscious experiential education abroad program in destinations recovering from history.
+Our travelers engage in meaningful adventures designed to foster critical thinking, empathy, and innovative solutions for a more peaceful world.
+Itineraries are supported with standard aligned curriculum.
+Destinations include Vietnam, Cambodia, Laos, Rwanda, Colombia, the California/Mexico border, Washington, D.C, Guatemala and Cuba.

 - Transcend Ordinary Tourism: Engage with vibrant cultures of nations recovering from history.

 - Learn Long Term: Insightful experiential education for teachers, students, and families.

 - Create Peace: Foster stability through social enterprise and mutual prosperity.

 - Motivate Students: Become informed, invested citizens of a global community through socially-conscious travel.

 What Sets Us Apart